Anatato/testing-time/README.md

 Hey all,

 I'm a deep sea diving paladin who goes in search of hamburgers.
-I want to become the bestest codest everest!!
+I want to become the bestest codest everest!!!